Geoportail-Luxembourg/3dviewer-themesync/README.md

 > Part of the [VC Map Project](https://github.com/virtualcitySYSTEMS/map-ui)

-This plugin fetches themes from the [Geoportail Luxembourg](https://map.geoportail.lu/) and maps them to VCS module configs.
-A module config includes `layers`, `contentTree` and `i18n` (for translations) entries.
+This plugin fetches themes from the [Geoportail Luxembourg](https://map.geoportail.lu/) and maps them to a VCS module config.
+The module config includes `layers`, `contentTree` and `i18n` (for translations) entries.

-Each theme has a separate module.
-On initialization, all themes are mapped and added to the plugin state.
-However, only the 3d module and the main module are added to the application.
-When switching themes, the current 2d module is removed from the app and a newly selected one is added from the plugin state to the app.
+## URL config parameters

+These URLs must be indicated in the plugin config when deployed:

+- `luxThemesUrl`- URL to themes API
+- `luxI18nUrl`- URL to translations
+- `luxOwsUrl`- URL to OGC web services
+- `luxWmtsUrl`- URL to WMTS
+- `lux3dUrl`- URL to 3D tiles
+- `luxLegendUrl` - URL to legends